rafeymalik/Half-time-calculator/README.md

-# Isha-End-Time-Calculator
+# Middle of time calculator
-Calculate the end time for the Isha prayer based on the start of fajr and start of Isha.
+Calculate the time in between two given times